riquezjp/Adw-green-dark/README.md

 It may be wise to rename this file to something else when offical support is ready.

 **If you use Manjaro Gnome 43** you can use the app Gradience to set your accent colour to #16a085, if you do that then you dont need my gtk.css file & can skip this step.
+I reccomend using gradience.

 # Step 2
 COPY the folder provided `Adw-Green` to `~Home/.themes/Adw-Green`